 Retirees can withdraw from their retirement accounts without penalty after the age of 59 1/2, but no one is forcing you to do do.
 It is better to keep them in the retirement accounts to allow for maximum tax-deferred growth, if there is no immediate requirement for the funds.
 However account holders of traditional IRA accounts are required to do Required Minimum Distributions once they reach the age 70 1/2.
 Even that can be avoided by reinvesting the funds

 When it comes to finding the best investment for elderly portfolios, one rule stands out: invest in things that are simple enough for you to understand.
 Do not invest in complex products such as annuities and futures if you are not sure what you are doing.
 You are not alone, even Warren Buffet famously stayed away from tech stocks during the tech bubble in the nineties because he did not understand them and we all know that ultimately he was proven to be right.

-- IRS Website for information about IRAs, http://www.irs.gov/pub/irs-pdf/p590.pdf
+- IRS Website for information about IRAs, https://www.irs.gov/pub/irs-pdf/p590.pdf

-- For information about IRA distributions, http://www.irs.gov/retirement/article/0,,id=111413,00.html#distn
+- For information about IRA distributions, https://www.irs.gov/retirement/article/0,,id=111413,00.html#distn

-Image Credit: Daniel Hughes, http://www.flickr.com/photos/dghughes/332651213/
+Image Credit: Daniel Hughes, https://www.flickr.com/photos/dghughes/332651213/